Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 ```

 It is a subtype of `AbstractNode`, and it stores a function call's arguments and keywords.
 However, we will need to consider
-`broadcast` and normal function calls, they are actually different, therefore we should not directly store the function, thus, let's write some `traits`:
+`broadcast` and normal function calls, they are actually different, therefore we should not directly store the function, thus, so let's write some `traits`:

 ```julia
 abstract type Operator end